Euphydryas anicia

-Euphydryas anicia, the anicia checkerspot, is a species in the family of butterflies known as Nymphalidae.
-It was first described by Edward Doubleday in 1847 and it is found through Mid to Western North America and all of Southern British Columbia.
+Euphydryas anicia, the anicia checkerspot, is a species of butterfly in the family Nymphalidae.
+It was first described by Edward Doubleday in 1847 and is found from central to western North America.

-The MONA or Hodges number for Euphydryas anicia is 4519.

 Description

-Their wings are mainly red with black bands and yellow on the dorsal side and pointed forewings.
+Wings of the anicia checkerspot are mainly red with black bands and yellow on the dorsal side and pointed forewings.
 At higher elevations the species is noticeably darker.
-Their antennae clubs are yellow with a base of black The abdomen has white off centered spots.
-Their brown compound eyes differentiates them from other butterfly in the Nymphalidae family.
+Their antennae clubs are yellow with a base of black The abdomen has white off-centered spots.
+Their brown compound eyes differentiates them from other species in the family.

-They have the longest dorsal arms in the genus.
-The Anicia Checkerspot differ from the Euphydryas editha and Euphydryas gillettii due to their lack of white spots on the abdomen and a marigold band at the submarginal region and larger pointed forewings.
-The male genitalia is only reliable difference to visually similar Euphydryas chaldedona, other less noticeably details.
+It has the longest dorsal arms in the genus.
+The anicia checkerspot differs from Euphydryas editha and Euphydryas gillettii due to their lack of white spots on the abdomen and a marigold band at the submarginal region and larger pointed forewings.
+The male genitalia is the only reliable visual difference to the similar Euphydryas chaldedona.

 Habitat

-The Anicia Checkerspot are found in the western part of North America.
-They can be found as north as places like Yukon, British Columbia to Manitoba.
-And go as south as New Mexico and Arizona.
+The anicia checkerspot is found in the western part of North America.
+They can be found as north as the Yukon to Manitoba and as far south as New Mexico and Arizona.
 The species can be found in any elevation, located in many environments such as mountain summits, grasslands, canyons, and dry conifer forests.
 They are non-migratory species and fly only once a year.

 Diet

-Larvae are herbivores that eat a variety of plants such as Plantago erecta, Besseya wyomingensis, Symphoricarpos.
+The larvae are herbivores that eat a variety of plants including Plantago erecta, Besseya wyomingensis, and Symphoricarpos spp..
 The larvae are known to eat plants that contain iridoid glycosides.
-The diet of the species is dependent on the available plants in the area, and will look for other plants if the normal host plants are not available.
+The diet of the species is dependent on the plants available in the area, and will feed on other plants if the preferred host plants are not available.
 Adults are nectarivores which drink from a variety of flowers such as penstemon and dogbane, and mud puddles for adult males.